djh1997/djh1997/quotes/quotes.md

 This is not true.
 The phenomenon is a classical example of displacement activity.
 The senses are desperately concentrating on anything apart from the immediate problem in the hope that it will go away.

+'Does a falling tree in the forest make a sound when there is no one to hear?'
+Which says something about the nature of philoso-phers, because there is always someone in a forest.
+Things just happen, one after another.
+They don't care who knows.
+But history ,ah, history is differ-ent.
+History has to be observed.
+Otherwise it's not history.
+It's just ,well, things happening one after another.